Watch General Hospital’s Nurses’ Ball ‘Best Of’ Collection 2014 – 2018

 The Nurses’ Ball returns to General Hospital with more fun for a good cause.

-General Hospital’s annual Nurses’ Ball kicks off another year of dancing, danger and drama both on and off-stage beginning Thursday May 16.
+General Hospital’s annual Nurses’ Ball kicks off another year of dancing, danger and drama both on and off-stage beginning Friday May 17 through Wednesday May 22.
 Founded in 1994 by long-time resident Lucy Coe (Lynn Herring) as a fundraiser to raise awareness and money for HIV/AIDS research, the ball quickly became the go-to place to see a who’s who of Port Charles denizens, plus their secrets.
 It originally ran annually through 2001 before making a grand, much-anticipated return in 2013 with the help of nurse Sabrina Santiago (Teresa Castillo).

 Off-screen, the ball also became a hit with viewers the world over for General Hospital’s signature combination of storylines and social advocacy.
 Who could forget Robin Scorpio’s (Kimberly McCullough) tearful speech in memory of her boyfriend Stone, who died of AIDS-related illness, Rick Springfield (Dr, Noah Drake) singing Jessie’s Girl, Anna (Finola Hughes) and Duke’s (Ian Buchanan) steamy tango, adorable Emma’s (Brooklyn Rae Silzer) father-daughter duet and girl-power numbers, or the strip teases from Magic Milo (Drew Cheetwood) and the Magic Wands?